kubecost/docs/architecture/ksm-metrics.md

 ## Enabling Kubecost-based KSM deployment

-It interested in enabling the KSM bundled in Kubecost's Helm chart, perform the below config changes.
+If interested in enabling the KSM bundled in Kubecost's Helm chart, perform the below config changes.
 Re-enabling KSM has the added advantage of high availability.
 Specifically, if the `kubecost-cost-analyzer` deployment had downtime, the `kube-state-metrics` may still be available to emit metrics for Prometheus to scrape.

 ```yaml
 prometheus: